matthewtapps/coffeetracker-monorepo/README.md

 - Run `npm install` in the root directory of the project to install dependencies.
 - Start the development environment with `docker compose up --build`.
 This starts the React frontend in a docker container, which will be available at <http://localhost:5173>.
+- The development environment mocks the backend responses automatically using the `msw` library.
+The mock data is in `./src/test/dummyData.tsx`.

 ## Backend